trdd/PyXMRTool/sphinx_source/install.rst

 Installation
 ==================

-Dependencies:
-    :mod:`PyXMRTool` depends on the package :mod:`Pythonreflectivity` from Martin Zwiebler.
-    You need to install it first.

-Download the PyXMRTool project as zip from https://github.com/malaclypseII/PyXMRTool and unpack it.
+Download the PyXMRTool project as zip from https://github.com/malaclypseII/PyXMRTool and unpack it or clone the repository.
 Go to the folder and enter 'python setup.py install' to the command promt.